orbeon/saxon-he/latest9.6/hec/Saxon.C.API/readme.md

 Saxon/C 1.0.0 is the latest major release of Saxon-HE/PE/EE on the C/C++ programming platform.
 The APIs support the specifications XSLT 2.0/3.0, XQuery 1.0/3.0, Schema Validation 1.0/1.1 and XPath 2.0/3.0 from C/C++ or PHP applications.

+Saxon/C is built from the Saxon 9.6.0.9 Java product using the Excelsior JET tool (version 11 MP1).

 Platforms supported: Linux Only.
 Windows will be supported shortly

-Saxon/C is release in three separate editions which replicating the products on the Java platform: Enterprise (Saxon/EEC), Professional Editon (Saxon-PE/C), and Home Edition (Saxon-HE/C)
+Saxon/C is release in three separate editions which replicating the products on the Java platform: Enterprise (Saxon-EE/C), Professional Editon (Saxon-PE/C), and Home Edition (Saxon-HE/C)

 <div id='installation'/>
 ## Installation: ##